AaltoSciComp/scicomp-docs/help/index.rst

   account (requesting a Triton account), quota, etc. - most other things go to the tracker above.

-* rse-group at aalto.fi: Research software engineering service requests. (it's usually better to drop by :ref:`SciComp garage
+* rse at aalto.fi: Research software engineering service requests. (it's usually better to drop by :ref:`SciComp garage
   <garage>` since we usually need to discuss more.)